conduktor/conduktor-docs/docs/guide/conduktor-in-production/automate/terraform-automation.md

 ## Conduktor Terraform overview

 The Conduktor Terraform provider gives you the ability to perform some operations on Conduktor Console state directly from existing [Terraform](https://developer.hashicorp.com/terraform/intro) Infrastructure-as-Code environment.

-You can also read about the provider on the [Terraform Provider Page](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs) directly.
+[Find out more](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs).

 :::warning[Alpha feature]
 Conduktor Terraform Provider is currently in **Alpha** and doesn't support all the Conduktor resources yet.
 [Get in touch](https://conduktor.io/roadmap) if you have feedback or would like to be a design partner.